jprooneynj/workshops/2_Tomcat/cookbooks/Tomcat/README.md

 Examples

+Tested from the Tomcat/cookbooks/recipes directory

+chef-client --local-mode default.rb

 License and Author

-Author:: AUTHOR_NAME
+Author:: John Rooney

-Copyright:: YYYY, Opscode, Inc
+Copyright:: 2017, Opscode, Inc

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at